gursmeepsyan/Ruby_learning/README.md

 14) Reduce to lowest terms Reduce a given rational and returns a new rational that is in lowest terms.
 For example, 36/20 reduces to 9/5.
 Use the greatest common divisor (GCD) algorithm to help do this.
 Be careful in the case where the numerator or denominator is negative.

 15) Harmonic sum Given an integer n

+Also implement linear sorting and check the results